caimeng2/UScityURL/README.md

 ## Citation

-Cai, Meng, Huang, Huiqing, & Decaminada, Travis.
-(2023).
+Cai, Meng, Huang, Huiqing, & Decaminada, Travis (2023).
 Local data at a national scale: Introducing a dataset of official municipal websites in the United States for text-based analytics.
-Environment and Planning B: Urban Analytics and City Science, 0(0). https://doi.org/10.1177/23998083231190961
+Environment and Planning B: Urban Analytics and City Science, 50(7), 1988–1993. https://doi.org/10.1177/23998083231190961